Heroin Abuse Methods and Signs of Abuse

-Heroin is back with a vengeance, and the number of people admitted to treatment centers showing the symptoms of heroin abuse has exploded in recent years.
+Heroin is back with a vengeance, and the number of people admitted to inpatient heroin treatment center showing the symptoms of heroin abuse has exploded in recent years.

-Fortunately, treatment for heroin addiction is highly effective when addicts are committed to change.
+Fortunately,heroin addiction treatment is highly effective when addicts are committed to change.

 Heroin Abuse by the Numbers

 The number of drug overdose deaths in the United States jumped from just over 52,000 in 2015 to a staggering 64,000 in 2016, a 23 percent one-year increase that included more than 50,000 fatalities linked to opiate abuse.